johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Alexis: Yeah, like when you guys, is that a decision you guys made together?

 Ruth: When we first got married, he, check came home.
-The check went into his drawer, and I can remember one time, another check came, and that first check was still laying there.
+The check went into his drawer, and I can remember one time, another check came, and that first check was still lying there.

 (34:23 - 34:47)
 Ruth: So, we were doing really well, but we tried for a while to let Pap run the finances, and that didn't seem to work too well.
 So, they let me work on them, and that didn't work too well, and then we tried both of us working them, and that didn't work too well, and we went back to me, and I just, I took care of everything ever since.
 I still take care of it.